-Sam and his brother Stewart opened the restaurant in June of 2016 and have been offering customers a wide-range of tasty menu items ever since, including fresh fish like mullet, snapper, mahi mahi, parrot fish, wahoo and flounder.
+It’s been a year since Sam opened the business with his brother, Stewart, and customers will find a wide-range of tasty menu items, including fresh fish like mullet, snapper, wahoo and flounder.

 A sign in the parking lot advertises the freshly caught fish available on the menu each day.
-Gumbo is also on the menu and will remain there even in the summer months.
 Fried cabbage has become one of the more popular sides and is expected to stay on the menu year-round.

 “Check the sign we have out front to see what fish we have on special,” Taylor said.
 “Your favorite fish is probably on there.”

 As for the restaurant itself, decorative picnic tables brighten the casual dining area.
 Fast and friendly customer service is something every customer will receive from the moment he or she walks into the restaurant until they leave after enjoying their meal.

 “We want to provide quick service,” Taylor said.
 “It’s like being down on the wharf and ordering at a window and then picking it up.”